 Many captive wildlife facilities will tell you that their cubs were either rescued or orphaned, because the mother rejected her cubs.
 However, the vast majority of cubs were neither abandoned nor rescued, but simply bred on demand in one of the 300+ breeding farms in South Africa.

-Amongst that large number of captive wildlife facilities an estimated 10,000-12,000 lions, cheetahs, leopards, caracals, tigers and even ligers – a crossbreed between a lion and tiger, are being kept and bred under horrible animal welfare conditions.
+Amongst that large number of captive wildlife facilities an estimated 10,000-12,000 lions, and an unknown number of other wild cats such as cheetahs, leopards, caracals, tigers and even ligers – a crossbreed between a lion and tiger, are being kept and bred under horrible animal welfare conditions.

 The truth: mothers are breeding machines